nulib/NULA/README.md

 # Northwestern University Local Authorities (NULA)

 This is an ongoing list of the local authorities in the Northwestern University catalog and how they are mapped to LCSH.

-This list owes a considerable amount to the work done to map LCSH headings at the Chicago History Museum: https://libguides.chicagohistory.org/blog/LCSH-to-Local-Headings-Map and the resources listed below.
+With the LCSH updates about slavery, it was no longer necessary to make local changes to those headings.
+The list of the former NULA headings is retained in the file \NULA\Headings\former-local.txt

+Currently, the list maps LCSH terms using "Sexual minorities" or "Sexual minority" to Homosaurus, or terms based on Homosaurus.
+Not all LCSH terms map exactly to Homosaurus.
+For example, there is no direct mapping between the LCSH "African American sexual minority students" and Homosaurus.

+This work was redone in 2024 after ExLibris added Homosaurus records to the Alma authority file.
+Local authority records that mapped exactly to Homosaurus terms were deleted because they were no longer needed.
+The NULA headings that are based on Homosaurus remain.
+There are forty-six local headings.

+This work is tracked using Alma Analytics reports.
 Questions are welcome and can be sent to jamie.carlstone@northwestern.edu

 ## Instructions
 Northwestern uses Alma/Primo.